Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 More steps, slower process

-Higher cost for machines and material (PET film and powder)
+Higher cost for machines and materials (PET film and powder)

 Not eco-friendly, the films generate more waste